Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Introduction

 In this work, we performed a detailed first-principles investigation of the electron scattering in liquid water both in the optical limit and for finite momentum transfer.
 Using an efficient iterative method based on LR-TDDFT and a linear combination of atomic orbitals (LCAO) incorporated in the {\sc mbpt-lcao} code~\cite{KOVAL2015216,mbpt-lcao} we calculated the ELF of liquid water in a range of finite values of the momentum transfer.
 The electron-electron interactions were considered at the RPA level in the linear response, unlike in the work by Taioli et al.~\cite{Taioli2021}, who used the AGGA.
-RPA yields the correct asymptotic behavior for the long-range interactions, and for an extended system, as the one considered in this work, the difference between RPA and AGGA should not be significant ~\cite{Ren2012}.
-Contrary to Taioli et al.~\cite{Taioli2021}, the water samples in this work were generated using \emph{ab-initio} molecular dynamics at the level of DFT, and different sizes of the samples were tested (consisting of 16, 64, and 128 water molecules).
-In addition to ELF, we calculated the inelastic scattering cross sections, the IMFP, and the electronic stopping power of electrons in water using analytical expressions \cite{10.1667/RR13362.1, emfi2005bis}.
+RPA yields the correct asymptotic behavior for the long-range interactions absent in AGGA~\cite{Ren2012}.
+The inelastic scattering cross sections, the IMFP, and the electronic stopping power of electrons in water were then calculated from the ELF using analytical expressions \cite{10.1667/RR13362.1, emfi2005bis}.
 Furthermore, we performed a detailed analysis of the contributions of molecular orbitals, chemical species, and their pairs, as well as orbital angular momenta to the ELF.
 Additionally, we computed the cross sections for different molecular orbital channels which can benchmark semi-empirical calculations.
 Apart from the results presented in this article, we provide the data at \url{https://doi.org/10.5061/dryad.d51c5b057} for the peruse in MC-TS simulations.